 DBPR: The Florida Department of Business and Professional Regulation.
 This is the government agency you'll be interacting with to get your license.

 InterNACHI: The International Association of Certified Home Inspectors.
 InterNACHI is the largest home inspector association in the country.
 Being a member isn't required, but it's generally considered a mark of legitimacy in the community.
 They offer training, certifications, and discounts on software and equipment.

 Spectora: In case you didn't notice, you're on our website!
 Spectora provides the best home inspection software in the industry, which is pretty handy because you'll need software once you get your license.
 Although we're biased, none of the information in this article requires you to be a Spectora user.

 Take 120 hours of coursework

 You need to take 120 hours of classes, which are broken into several smaller courses with a test at the end of each.
 The courses are required by the DBPR, but you can take them from almost anywhere.
 There are 30 approved course providers offering either online, in-person, or hybrid courses.
 The coursework covers the eight essential components of a home.

 Pass the state licensing exam

 Like the coursework, you take the state exam from an approved provider.
 Unlike the coursework, there are only four approved providers.
 Here is the complete list.
-InterNACHI has a free one page study guide for non-members.
-Members, they have an online practice test.
+InterNACHI has a free one-page study guide for non-members.
+For members, they have an online practice test.
 The test is known to be difficult.
-There’s 120 questions broken into 14 sections.
+There are 120 questions broken into 14 sections.
 You must pass each individual section (50% or higher) and you need an overall score of 80% to pass.
 You have one hour to complete the exam.
 The exam fee is $125.
 It must be taken in person with a proctor.
 You can use their computer and get your results immediately.
-If you do not pass it you can take it again, but will pay a fee each time.
+If you do not pass it you can take it again but will pay a fee each time.
 The questions will be randomized each time.
 Some new questions may appear on repeated attempts.